 Want to know what you can do to help animals at our Golden Valley shelter?
 Here are our entry level and advanced roles!
 Below the role listings is a link to our online application for our Golden Valley shelter.

-Dog Walker: Volunteers provide dogs waiting for adoption with needed exercise and socialization.
+Dog Walker: Volunteers provide dogs with bathroom breaks, exercise and socialization.
 Volunteers walk dogs in designated areas on AHS property only.
-Currently, volunteer shifts are available Mondays, Wednesdays and Thursdays in the morning or Tuesdays, Thursdays and Fridays in the evenings as well as on the weekends.

-Surgery Suite: Volunteers working in the Surgery Department provide support to the Veterinarians and Veterinary Technicians in order to efficiently Spay/Neuter the thousands of animals who are surrendered to the Animal Humane Society each year.
+Surgical Prep Assistant: Volunteers prepare materials for surgery and help care for animals during recovery to provide support in order to efficiently Spay/Neuter the thousands of animals who are surrendered to the Animal Humane Society each year.

 Adoption Preparation: Volunteers working in Adoption Preparation use specific behavior modification protocols to help prepare shy and fearful animals for the adoption floor and help them ultimately find a new home.